Emerging Risk Monitoring

 Mitigation and Opportunities:

-- Collaborate with global tech startups and venture capital firms to access emerging technologies and seek investment opportunities in new technologies for use in production processes, business expansion, and addressing megatrends.
+- Collaborate with tech startups and venture capital (VC) firms globally to access emerging technologies and explore investment opportunities in new technologies for application in production processes, new business development, and alignment with megatrends.

-- Drive and support the transition to a low-carbon economy by collaborating with government, private sector, and civil society, while maintaining the competitiveness of the petrochemical business.
+- Drive and promote the transition to a low-carbon economy through collaboration with government, private sector, and civil society, while maintaining the competitiveness of the petrochemical business.

-- Work with the private sector through the industry council to engage with the government on the potential impacts of policies that may affect the competitiveness of the domestic industry.
+- Collaborate with the private sector through the Federation of Thai Industries to help the government understand the impact of various policies that may affect the competitiveness of domestic industries.

 Climate Change Risk